rknx/nursery-dispersal/README.md

 This repo provides snapshot build for scripts used in this publication:
 ......

-The upstream code is available at github.com/rknx/AvrBst
+The upstream code is available at [AvrBst repo](https://github.com/rknx/AvrBst)

 File             | Updated file link
 -----------------|-----------------------------------------